HarveyLab/mouseVR/README.md

 # Harvey Lab Mouse VR
-Hardware and software developed by members of the Harvey Lab and the HMS Neuroinstrumentation core.
+Developed by members of the Harvey Lab and the HMS Research Instrumentation Core.

 ## Table of Contents